seizue/FightingFeather/README.md

 # FightingFeather

-Control panel for cockfight using C# and SQLite (Database)
+Control panel for cockfight using C# and SQLite (Database).
+Currently in WIP